postgres-ai/docs/docs/database-lab/supported-databases.md

 - [Timescale](https://github.com/timescale/timescaledb)

 #### Not included in the PostgreSQL 13 image (yet)
-The PostgreSQL 13 image is now missing the following extensions (they will be added in the future):
+The PostgreSQL 13 image does not have the following extensions (they might be added in the future):
-- hll
+- bg_mon
-- topn
+- pg_auth_mon
-- citus
+- powa

+#### Not included in the PostgreSQL 14 image (yet)
+The PostgreSQL 14 image does not have the following extensions (they might be added in the future):
-- hypopg
+- bg_mon
 - pg_auth_mon
 - pg_hint_plan
 - powa